-- Displacement of normal teeth: The extra tooth that grows will displace the normal adjacent teeth from their original position.
+Displacement of regular teeth: The extra tooth that grows will displace the regular adjacent teeth from their original position.
 These displacements vary from mild to complete rotation of the original teeth, messing up with its alignment

-- Blocks the normal tooth eruption: Failure or delayed eruption of the permanent teeth is a major consequence of hyperdontia in children
+Blocks the normal tooth eruption: Failure or delayed eruption of the permanent teeth is a significant consequence of Hyperdontia in children

-If your child is experiencing the above issues, then the extra teeth should be removed.
+If your children are experiencing the above issues, then the extra teeth should be removed.

 What Are The Side Effects Of Hyperdontia?

-- Crowding of teeth: Your child’s gum line and mouth are designed to hold the same number of teeth that normally occur.
-Therefore, the additional teeth, evidently, will bring about congestion of the teeth, making the teeth to get distorted and dislodged.
+Crowding of teeth: Your child’s gum line and mouth are designed to hold the same number of teeth that generally occur.
+Therefore, the additional teeth will bring about congestion of the teeth.
+This can distort and dislodge the teeth.
 Thus, the child will even have trouble in chewing and biting the food properly

 Increases the chances of tooth decay and cavity: Irregularly shaped and sized teeth increase the chances of tooth decay, as there will be more chances of food particle being stuck between teeth.
-Besides, proper brushing will be difficult with all those extra teeth
+Besides, proper brushing will be painful with all those extra teeth

 What Are The Treatments Available For Hyperdontia In Children?

-More often than not, the parents approach the doctor when some of the issues mentioned above bother their child.
-Never wait until that.
+Usually the parents take the child to the doctor only if the issues bother the normal life of the child.
+However, never wait until that.
 Consult a qualified and well-experienced pediatric dentist once you notice an abnormal growth pattern of teeth in your child.
 Once the doctor finds out that the issue is due to supernumerary teeth, then you have to remember and understand the following facts:

-- Extraction of extra teeth: Extracting the extra teeth is the effective way to treat hyperdontia.
+Extraction of extra teeth: Extracting the extra teeth is an effective way to treat this one.
 Local anesthesia is applied during this procedure so that the child experiences no pain during the extraction

-- Wait and watch approach: The tooth extraction relies on the area where the additional tooth is situated and its connection to the adjacent teeth.
-If the doctor does not anticipate any issues from the additional tooth and poses no issues with orthodontic tooth movement, he will monitor the development of the teeth (by taking x-ray annually) and choose to follow a wait and watch attitude
+Wait and watch approach: The tooth extraction relies on the area where the additional tooth is situated and its connection to the adjacent teeth.
+If the doctor does not anticipate any issues from the extra tooth, by means of orthodontic tooth movement, he will monitor the development of the teeth.
+This is done by taking x-ray annually.
+The doctor chooses to follow a wait and watch attitude

 Endodontic treatment: The doctor will depend on this method (which is similar to root canal treatment) only if the extra grown tooth fuses with the permanent teeth.
-Here, the tissue around the root of the melded tooth is removed (only after waiting until the root completes its cycle of development) and after that fused tooth is surgically removed.
-This is because as the roots are joined, the best means to remove the fused tooth is through surgery
+Here, the tissue around the root of the melded tooth is removed (only after waiting until the root completes its cycle of development).
+After that, the fused tooth is surgically removed.
+This is because as the roots of tooth joins together.
+Hence, the best means to remove the fused tooth is through surgery

 It is more beneficial to set off your child’s association with a dental practitioner by the age of one.
 Monitoring the child’s mouth from the early stage of tooth development will help to detect the issues as soon as they emerge.
-Medical science has progressed adequately to treat conditions like additional teeth without any side effects.
-If treated by a right doctor at the right time, supernumerary teeth are not a problem.
+Medical science is progressing.
+This makes the treatment for conditions like additional teeth fruitful without any side effects.
+If treated by the right doctor at the right time, supernumerary teeth are not a problem.